shreyas18jan/JavaCodeSnippets/README.md

 Above are the easy once to use in any framework if there is a need for reading file.

 You can refer this file - [ReadDataFromFile](./src/main/java/org/example/javacodesnippets/file/ReadDataFromFile.java)

+## Writing Data to file
+Code Snippet and comments are also added for better understanding.
+<li>Using Files.write</li>
+<li>Using Files.copy</li>
+<li>Using FileWriter</li>
+<li>Using BufferedWriter</li>

+There are other classes to read data from a file, like ByteArray-Based and Character-Based.
+Above are the easy once to use in any framework if there is a need for reading file.

+You can refer this file - [WriteDataToFile](./src/main/java/org/example/javacodesnippets/file/WriteDataToFile.java)